-As a young man in the Greenwich Village of the late 1950s, Bob Crimi studied with his uncle Alfred Crimi, a fresco muralist and easel painter.
-Alfred received his own art training at La Scuola Preparatoria Alle Arti Ornamentali in Rome and, in turn, taught Bob the same classical approach to art.
+As a young man in the Greenwich Village of the late 1950s, Bob Crimi studied with his uncle Alfred Crimi, a noted fresco muralist and easel painter, Alfred received his training at La Scuola Preparatoria Alle Arti Ornamentali in Rome, and, in turn, taught Bob the same classical approach.

 Bob’s five year apprenticeship with his uncle encompassed drawing from the antique, compositional balance, color relationships, grinding of pigments, basics of fresco, gilding frames, and other time-honored traditions of the European method of artistic development.

-The innovative power of the arts of the 1950s in New York City was a phenomenon of innovation and exploration.
+In the 1950s, the power of the arts in New York City was a phenomenon of innovation and exploration.
 The energy of that time remains with Bob Crimi today.
-As manifestations of moments of process, his paintings often straddle the ambiguous line between the objective and the abstract; the abstract coming from the influences of Willem DeKooning, Franz Kline, and Mark Rothko.
+As manifestations of moments of process, his paintings often straddle the ambiguous line between the objective and the abstract; the abstract coming from the influences of Willem DeKooning and Franz Kline, as well as the abstractions of Alfred Crimi.

-Feeling the urban environment to be confining, Crimi set up a home and studio in New Paltz, NY, in 1972, where he allowed the rural surroundings seep into his works.
+Feeling the urban environment to be confining, Crimi set up a home/studio in New Paltz, NY, in the early 1970s, where he allowed the rural surroundings seep into his works.
 In 2007, he relocated in a home/studio in the Taghkanic Hills of Columbia County.

 Since the late 1960s, he has exhibited his work in New York City, throughout the Mid-Hudson Valley, and in the Berkshires.
 He has taught privately, as well as at the Woodstock School of Art.